kiranma72/abdm-docs/content/1-basics/Verify_Sandbox_Access.md

 pre : "<b>1.4 </b>"
 ---

-## Signing in for the ABDM Sandbox
+## Sign in to check application status

 **Step 1:** Once the Sandbox request form is submitted, the user can see the application submitted status by login in with _Email id_ and _Password_.
 https://sandbox.ndhm.gov.in/applications/Home/login